draktuls/IAF-EAF-Shellcode-bypass-PoC/README.md

 #### x86
 In 32bit version we need to make sure, that there isn't invalid `ebp` register.
 If there is, EAF+ will terminate the process.

+### DOS header EAF+ bypass
+During my testing I couldn't get the DOS header protection to trigger.
+However if this was the case, we could very easily bypass this.

+Instead of parsing the DOS header, we could hardcode $$module+0x1000$$ into our lookup function to get `.text` section of the module.

+This way we could still find the gadgets and use them afterwards for accessing the header etc.

 ### HookIATFunction gadget version

 First you need to parse IAT and loop through it.
 Once again this is well known and you can use any public made IAT lookup function.
 I used [this](https://www.ired.team/offensive-security/code-injection-process-injection/import-adress-table-iat-hooking) because it's one of the first things that I found.